 Boost the Immune System with Exercise

-Edited by Sobi, Grimm, Anonymous, Dougie and 1 other
+Edited by Sobi, Grimm, Dougie, Eng

 Studies show that the immune system goes though physiological changes during and after exercise.
 There are other factors that may also influence the immune system, a few of them are; nutrition, emotional stress, and lack of adequate sleep.
 For well balanced health it is important to eat well, get plenty of rest, get some form of exercise and emotionally relax.